Monthly Archives

 jura wine film

 The Jura is fascinating wine country.
 Despite its small size, this historic French vineyard is beloved by sommeliers the world over.
-Curious to learn more, I set out to make a Jura wine film; journeying to the region with a rockstar camera crew to discover the Jura’s distinctive grapes, wine styles, terroirs, and more.
+I was intrigued by how a tiny, 2000-hectare vineyard gained such an ardent following.
+So, in 2021, I set off to eastern France to make a Jura wine film.
+My rockstar camera crew captured the beauty of Jura wine country and its wonderful producers.
+In this concise Jura wine film, we bring you all that you need to know to appreciate Jura wines – the distinctive grapes, the varied wine styles, the unique terroir, and more.

 Join me as I dig in the vineyard soils with Stéphane Tissot, learn the secrets of Vin Jaune winemaking with Domaine Macle, and taste some Crémant du Jura bubblies with Domaine Baud.
-Tour the market of Arbois with me, alongside Meilleur Ouvrier de France, sommelier Philippe Troussard to find out what foods pair best with Jura wines.
+Tour the market of Arbois with Meilleur Ouvrier de France, sommelier Philippe Troussard to find out what foods pair best with Jura wine.

-To read up on the Jura, its famous Savagnin, Poulsard, Trousseau, and more.
-Read my article here.
-Otherwise, hope you enjoy the video.
+To learn more about Jura wines, the region’s famous Savagnin, Poulsard, Trousseau, and more, check out my Jura wines article here.
+Otherwise, hope you enjoy this short Jura wine film.
 If you do, please feel free to give me a like, share, or comment!